BACK

 In this article, we’re going to talk a bit more about what a rent roll is and why rent roll data is so important for your rental properties.

-What is a Rent Roll?
+What is a Rent Roll Report?

-Traditionally, a rent roll will list every rental unit you manage, the rent charged for each unit, the lease term, and the lease start and end dates.
+Traditionally, a property’s rent roll will list every rental unit you manage, the rent charged for each unit, the lease term, and the lease start and end dates.
 The rent roll may also include property details like the property type and square footage as well as the security deposit, late fees, and other fees specific to each unit.
 It can also include summary metrics useful to rental property investors like gross rental income and cash flow.

 A rent roll report makes it simple to calculate the total income generated by a property and discern any potential issues with the current rental agreements.
 For instance, if a rent roll shows multiple vacant units or units with leases that are about to expire, you can use this information to make informed decisions about things like rent increases and tenant screening practices (to reduce tenant turnover).